Skip to Content

 Full Sun Conditions

-2. Remove overhead branches that cast shadows
+2. Remove overhead branches that create unwanted shade patterns

 Adequate Airflow